 2019 Holley EFI GTL Class Preview

-The Holley EFI GTL Class in OPTIMA's Search for the Ultimate Street Car, presented by Advance Auto Parts, continues to be one of underrated opportunity.
+The Holley EFI GTL Class in OPTIMA's Search for the Ultimate Street Car, presented by Advance Auto Parts, continues to be one of the most-underrated opportunities in the series.
 Yes, the OPTIMA Ultimate Street Car Invitational (OUSCI) winner has come out of this class every year since the classes came into their current format, but for those looking to qualify for a trip to the SEMA Show and the OUSCI, this could be the place.

 Historically, the top end of this class has been very competitive in every segment relative to every other class, but that has actually created more opportunities.
 The top guns in this class often grab their Vegas invites early in the season and even if they don't, a car that weighs 3,100 pounds is probably going to be faster on the track than the same car is at 3,300 pounds, which means more opportunities to accumulate points.